zhengjunyao-work/arc24/docs/modeling/Iteration_50_last_trainings.md

   - [x] Upload loras from early checkpoints
   - [x] Notebook to do inference without test-time fine-tuning (I believe it already exists)
 - [x] train Qwen2.5-7B-Instruct with lora_r=64
-- [ ] Plan the last 12 submissions
+- [x] Plan the last 12 submissions
 - [ ] Voting and selection dynamics could be different after test-time fine-tuning
-- [ ] Could I do test-time fine-tuning with the 1.5B model?
+- [x] Could I do test-time fine-tuning with the 1.5B model?
 - [x] Create a notebook for triple ensemble
+- [ ] Add submission results from the models without ttft
+- [ ] Conclusion